AniaSniadek/vue-routing-project/README.md

 # Vue routing project

 This is a simple application written during learing Vue 3 and Vue Router.

-##

-This project was generated with Vite and it is using Typescript.
+It was generated with Vite and it is using Typescript.